mateusoliveiragoncalves/mateusoliveiragoncalves/README.md

 ### Hello, I am Mateus

-🔭 I’m currently working with Python, Ruby and Automation
+🔭 I’m currently working with Python, Ruby and Automation of APIs

-🌱 I’m currently learning Selenium and Cucumber
+🌱 I’m currently learning Selenium and Cucumber Karate/Gatling

 👯 I’m looking to collaborate on QA Testing, RPA and Webscraping

-🤔 I’m looking for help with DevOPS
+🤔 I’m looking for Intenational Experiences

 📫 How to reach me: mateus0992@gmail.com